Qasim Mahmood: 1971 to 1980

-In meantime Pakistan's political panorama become very hot.
-Riots take place and closure of all shops become norm.
-In 1977 General Ziaul Haq imprisons Prime Minister Zulfiqar Ali Bhutto and proclaimed martial law in country.
-Qasim had ideological differences with Bhutto, but he was also staunch foe of dictatorship.
-So he fought a very vigorous war with generals who have executed the democracy.
-He had no personal interest attach to his effort.
-That's why when Bhutto's daughter, Benazir Bhutto made mistakes during her premiership, Qasim boldly criticize her.
-He is a man of ideological principles.
+In the meantime, Pakistan's political scene heated up.
+Riots broke out, and shop closures became the norm.
+In 1977, General Zia-ul-Haq imprisoned Prime Minister Zulfiqar Ali Bhutto and declared martial law in the country.
+Qasim had ideological differences with Bhutto, but he was also a staunch opponent of dictatorship.
+He fought vigorously against the generals who dismantled democracy, without any personal interest in the struggle.
+That’s why, when Bhutto’s daughter Benazir Bhutto made mistakes during her time as prime minister, Qasim openly criticized her.
+He is a man driven by ideological principles.

 In 1977, Qasim started the literary weekly magazine, 'Qafla (Caravan).
 He changed it into a political magazine and from his sword, i.e. pen initiate furious attack on Martial law Govt.
 Also from Maktaba Shahkar he published imperative political and intellectual book i.e. Murda Bhutto, Zanda Bhutto (Dead Bhutto, Alive Bhutto), Qual Bhutto (Sayings of Bhutto), Bhutto's biography, Bhutto Takhtadar per (Bhutto mount the Scafolled) extra.
 All books are written by noted writer and translator, Sattar Tahir.

 Dictators of Pak Govt can't tolerate harsh critic of this kind.
 So Punjab governor, Lt Gen (r) Ghulam Jilani Khan send Qasim Mahmood this message "You have angered General Ziaul Haq.
 Now it's better for you to migrate Karachi and keep your mouth shut."
 This is a soft message; side by side he also received threats that his books business will be ruined.
 Due to the cunning tactics of dictators, miserable national conditions and other reasons, Maktaba Shahkar collapsed.
 Now Qasim is forced to migrate Karachi with his family.
 He migrates in state of helplessness for the second time in his life.
 When he arrived in Karachi, Qasim have some hundred rupees in pocket, but his heart was full of courage.

 From 1976 to 1977, Qasim was one of the five members of Punjab Govt's Majlis-Zaban-i-Daftri.
 In this position he took part in compiling 500 pages dictionary of official terms (English to Urdu).
 Other members of the committee were Professor Mahmood Ahmed Khan, well known Poet, Sufi Ghulam Mustafa Tabassum, famous Urdu critic, Professor Waqar Azeem, Dr. Syed Abdulla and principle Govt College, Lahore, Dr. Nazir Ahmed.